wduquette/joe/mdbook/src/extending/java_types.md

 type or not.

 A Java type that Joe knows nothing special about is called an *opaque type*.
-But every such type is still a Java `Class`, and a subtype of `java.lang.Object`, and so "nothing special" is still quite a lot.
+But every such type is still a Java class and a subtype of `java.lang.Object`, and so "nothing special" is still quite a lot.
 Given such a value, Joe can: